aseriousbiz/abbot-py/README.md

-# Abbot JavaScript Skill Runner
+# Abbot Python Skill Runner

-This is the JavaScript skill runner for Abbot hosted as an Azure Function (`abbot-skills-javascript`).
+This is the Python skill runner for Abbot hosted as an Azure Function (`abbot-skills-python`).

 ## Local Development

-To run the Abbot JavaScript runner locally:
+To run the Abbot Python runner locally:

 `script/server`.